madinochkab/HotelReservation/README.md

-# Advanced project --> basic-auto-project
+# HotelReservation project --> basic-auto-project

-this is readme for a Advanced project's basic-auto-project. for automation projects
+this is readme for a HotelReservation project's basic-auto-project. for automation projects